We use cookies to provide the best site experience.

 Table of Contents

 Running a recruitment agency in Switzerland or placing candidates into Swiss companies requires strict compliance with national regulations.
 At the heart of this framework is the SECO license — a mandatory authorization issued by the State Secretariat for Economic Affairs (SECO) for employment agencies and staffing providers.
+Learn how to Create a company being an employee (Créer une entreprise en étant salarié) to ensure full compliance with Swiss employment rules.

 This guide explains who needs a SECO permit, how to apply, and what legal and operational conditions must be met.